martzin23/ray-marching-demo/README.md

+# Ray marching demo

-# Description
+## Description

 This is a software ray-marching renderer I made primarily to learn Java.
-It has a bunch of stuff that I played around with, so it's a bit bloated.
+It has a bunch of stuff that I played around with.
 This is a continuation of a previous [renderer I made in C](https://github.com/martzin23/bitmap-export-raymarcher).
 Created in March 2024.

 The main features are:
 - Ray marching rendering with a movable camera with K&M